 Introverts usually aren’t interested in playing office politics.
 While your more extroverted employees are busy playing mind games, your introverted employees are more concerned with focusing on the job at hand.
-Introverts prefer to get ahead in the workplace using their own work ethic and innovating, rather than through less honest means involving office politics.
-Introverts value efficiency and transparency within the workplace, and don’t have time for interpersonal drama or office politics.
-Introverts are generally honest and thoughtful, and don’t play into power play tactics employed by many extroverted employees.
+Introverts prefer to get ahead in the workplace using their own work ethic and innovation rather than through less honest means involving office politics.
+Introverts value efficiency and transparency within the workplace and don’t have time for interpersonal drama or office politics.
+Introverts are generally honest and thoughtful and don’t play into power play tactics employed by many extroverted employees.

 Introverts are usually more humble than extroverts.
 They tend to be able to see situations from other people’s perspectives easily and are usually willing to admit to their own mistakes and failures.
 Introverts are able to learn from their mistakes and move forward.
 Introverts generally won’t try to hide their mistakes, which could lead to bigger problems down the road.
 Instead, they see failure as a learning opportunity and use what they learned to improve their skills in the workplace.
 Introverts are less likely to crave glorification, though you should still give them the recognition they deserve for a job well done.

-Introverts Don’t Need to be the Center of Attention
+9. Introverts Don’t Need to Be the Center of Attention

-Introverts Tend to be More Productive at Work
+10. Introverts Tend to Be More Productive at Work

 © 2018 Jennifer Wilber